hiiamsheep/UcoTracker/README.md

 - Detects Aruco markers via the device's camera
 - Tracks items using unique marker IDs
-- Lightweight and easy to deploy
+- Lightweight and easy to use
-- Runs in the browser via local network

 ## Requirements